aptech/docs/docs/CR-lower.rst

        //code for consumption branch
     endif;

-Using the lower function, the code above will operate correctly whether var1 is Consumption, CONSUMPTION or consumption.
+Using the :func:`lower` function, the code above will operate correctly whether *var1* is Consumption, CONSUMPTION or consumption.

 .. seealso:: Functions :func:`upper`